CosmaVergari/os161-vm/README.md

 # os161 process implementation

 ### Running a user program
-The normal flow of operation of os161 starting a user program is started from the menu where is activated the subsequent chain of calls :
+The normal flow of operation of os161 starting a user program begins from the menu where the following chain of calls is performed:
 * `cmd_prog`
 * `common_prog`
 * `proc_create_program` ( create user process )
 * `thread_fork`
 * `cmd_progthread`
-* `runprogramm`
+* `runprogram`
 * `loadelf`
 * `enter_new_process`

-The part analized and modified are the ones regarding `runprogram`,`loadelf` and the TLB invalidation process in the context swith.
-The latter is performed in `as_destroy`
+The parts analized and modified are the ones regarding `runprogram`,`loadelf` and the TLB invalidation process in the context switch.
+The latter is performed in `as_activate`.

 ### runprogram
 In `runprogram` the program file is opened using `vfs_open`, and then a new address space is created and activated ( using `as_create` and `as_activate`).
-The file is loaded in memory using the `load_elf` function and at the end the user stack is defined through `as_define_stack`and the new process is entered ( `enter_new_process` ).
-The major fix to this function is that to allow the on demand paging the program file has to be opened during the whole execution of the program and so there is no call no `vfs_close` that will be executed only when the program terminates its execution ( in `as_destroy`).
+The process segments are defined by the `load_elf` function and the user stack is defined through `as_define_stack`, then the new process is started ( `enter_new_process` ).
+The major change to this function has been leaving the ELF program file open during the whole execution of the program.
+So there is no call to `vfs_close`, which instead will be executed only when the program terminates its execution (in `as_destroy`).

 ### loadelf
 The `load_elf` function was used to load the entire file in the memory, but following the policy of the on demand paging there is no need to do that.
 Our solution does not use the function `load_segment` in the loadelf.c file to load the segments in memory but simply reads the executable header and define the regions of the address space using `as_define_region` and prepare it through `as_prepare_load`.
 The function returns the entrypoint that will be used to start the process.